Junwei-Su/LeetCodeSoln/README.md

 # LeetCodeSoln
-This repo contains my solution for the problems I solved in leetCode
+This repo contains my solutions for some of the problems(not a full collection of questions) I solved in leetCode